-Planets (stars or galaxies) are living rotating spherical systems.
-They are spherical transmitter/receivers which communicate via longitudinal (scalar) waves.
-Longitudinal waves can be thought of as standing vortices that bi-directionally communicate both energy and information (quantity and quality of consciousness).
+Planets are living rotating spherical systems, spherical transmitter/receivers, which communicate via longitudinal (scalar) waves.
+Longitudinal waves can be thought of as standing columnar vortices that bi-directionally communicate both energy and information (quantity and quality of consciousness).
 Longitudinal waves are transcendent to space and time and thus do not take time to travel nor do they decay over distance.
 They can be considered transcendent to 3-d realmspace.

 The quantum spherical scalar field of a planet, which can also be called its "near field," embodies the ever changing energy and information of an entire planetary system.
 The same can be said for people, which individually and collectively contribute to the planetary scalar field.
 A person's auric field is a photonic expression of their scalar (or near) field.
 Projecting one's point of attention (intent) beyond one's near field is how telepathy and other related paranormal capacities function.

 The energy and information propagated via longitudinal waves between one planet and another translates into 3-d spacetime through geometry.
 Geometry can be consider the circuity through which longitudinal information is perceived and experienced in 3-d (material) form.
 It is the means by which the scalar field expresses and articulates.

 This is also the basis not only for inter-planetary communication, but also for telepathy, remote viewing, zero point energy, anti-gravity, extraterrestrial and intra-dimensional travel, subtle energy healing, and is the mechanism through which cosmic related art-sciences, such as sacred architecture and astrology function.
 In essence, all of these things are related and occur in the unified quantum field of consciousness.